Lynn Lewis Photography | San Francisco Bay Area and Big Sur Wedding + Elopement Photographer

 For more help on planning, check out the step-by-step guide to planning your elopement!

-Big Sur Elopement Photographer
+Big Sur Planning Tips

 • Save maps offline and double check all meeting locations.
 There is almost no cell service in Big Sur, so it's important to plan meeting locations with your guests and vendors ahead of time.
 Turnouts can look very similar and difficult to differentiate from one another.
 To ensure that we can find each other, I recommend my couples to 1.
 Download the Google map offline.
 2. Favorite the meeting location.
 By doing so, you will be able to route to the location even with no cell service.
-Another option is meeting in Carmel and then heading down to Big Sur together.

 • Be prepared for wind on the coast.
 Big Sur can be known for being windy, particularly at coastal locations.
 Many couples prefer to have their ceremony in the redwoods for this reason.
 If adventuring to the coast, have your hair/makeup artist plan accordingly with extra pins and hairspray.
 If you have a veil, please be aware that sometimes it can be too windy to keep it on.